1. Home

 10. Do you have a customer referral program?

-If your installer has a referral program, then that is a strong sign they are used to delivering good customer experiences.
-As the best advocates for any company are its customers, many solar companies will compensate those who refer new business in bill credits or cold hard cash.
+If your installer has a referral program, it’s a strong sign they are used to delivering good customer experiences.
+As the best advocates for any company are its customers, many solar companies will compensate those who refer new business in bill credits or cash.

-11. Can you break down the total costs of my system?
+11. Can you explain the total cost of a system?

-If a solar contractor gives you a number and doesn’t explain what is included in the price of your system, that is a red flag that indicates you may not be getting the best deal possible.
+If a solar contractor gives you a price and doesn’t explain how they arrived at that number, it’s a red flag you may not be getting the best deal possible.
 Although the average cost of solar panels varies across the country, the total price of any solar energy system can be broken down into hard and soft costs, including expenses associated with hardware, permitting, labor, and business overhead.

-12. Should I install a string inverter or a set of microinverters?
+12. Should I install a string inverter or microinverters?

 13. When will my system pay for itself?

-If you purchase or finance your solar energy system with a reputable solar installer, they should be able to forecast an approximate break-even point.
-At this critical juncture, your system will have “paid for itself” in utility energy purchases avoided.
+If you purchase or finance your solar energy system with a reputable solar installer, they should be able to forecast an approximate break-even point at which your system will have “paid for itself” in savings.

-In general, you can expect a solar panel payback period somewhere between six to ten years, depending on your location, the size of your system, and many other factors.
-When talking to your installer, they should be able to break down the expected performance of your system as it relates to the price of electricity in your area over time.
+In general, solar panel payback periods average somewhere between 7-10 years, depending on your location, the size of your system, and many other factors.
+A solar installer should be able to break down the expected performance of your system as it relates to the price of electricity in your area over time.

-14. How much will my electricity bills be after solar panels are installed?
+14. How much will my electric bills be after going solar?

-When you go solar, experienced installers will tell you that you still pay an electricity bill once the panels are up and producing electricity.
-Although some advertisements may stretch the truth to say that your panels will completely wipe out utility costs, in reality, your electricity bills after going solar will still be present, but significantly lower (especially with net metering).
+Honest installers will tell you that you still pay an electric bill once the panels are up and producing electricity.
+Although some advertisements may stretch the truth to say that your panels will completely wipe out utility costs, in reality, your electricity bills after going solar will still exist, but should be lower (especially with net metering).

-If you would like to get the full perspective as to how living with solar will be, ask your installer about utility company service charges or fees that will still need to be paid while you are producing your own electricity at home.
-In most cases, you will need to cover costs for utility transmission and grid upkeep.
-Beyond utility fees, the seasonality of your solar panel's production may also impact your monthly electricity bills.
+Ask your installer about utility company service charges or fees that will still need to be paid.
+In most cases, you will be billed for utility transmission and grid upkeep.
+The seasonality of your solar power production may also impact your monthly electric bills.

 15. How do I track my solar panel performance?

 Today, most solar panels are installed with smart components that report system performance directly to a digital landing page.
-At Palmetto, we have the Palmetto App which allows you to track your solar panel performance alongside your electricity consumption (with a supported meter) to see your savings in real-time.
+The Palmetto App, for example, allows you to track your solar panel performance alongside your electricity consumption (with a supported meter).

 16. What happens when my system reaches the end of its lifespan?

-While fly-by-night contractors may be surprised at the question itself, solar companies that plan to be around for multiple decades are sure to have an answer for you when you ask directly about the decommissioning process.
+Solar companies that plan to be around for decades are sure to have an answer for you when you ask about the decommissioning process.
 Critically, the end of your contract may differ if you are buying or leasing your system.

 17. Do you offer any special discounts?
-(Senior, military, etc.)
+(Senior, military)

-If you are a senior or a member of the armed forces, you may be eligible for discounts with certain solar installers.
-While these types of special deals are well established in many forms of shopping, tourism, and other industries, generally these discounts are less common in home solar.
-At Palmetto, we are unable to provide point-of-sale discounts for our customers, however, this is only because we already strive to deliver the lowest prices possible to all customers.
+If you are a senior or a member of the armed forces, you may be eligible for discounts with some solar installers.
+At the same time, some companies don’t provide point-of-sale discounts for customers and instead try to deliver the lowest prices possible to all customers.

 18. What other products do you sell?
 (Generators, EV chargers, home security, etc.)

-19. What makes your company different from other installers?
+19. What makes your company different from others?

-When weighing your options between potential solar contractors, feel free to open up the discussion and allow installers to explain exactly why they deserve the job.
-Although any company hoping to stay in business will inform you that they are the best option, few installers have the tools, resources, and reputation to show for it.
+When weighing your solar options, you should feel free to open up the discussion and allow installers to explain exactly why they deserve the job.
+Although any company hoping to stay in business will inform you they are the best option, few installers have the tools, resources, and reputation to show it.
+A professional solar expert should want to give you all the info you need rather than stick to a sales pitch and make you feel forced into a decision.

-In a high-pressure sales scenario, you may start to feel that a solar installation company is pushing you to sign a contract right there, right now.
-If you feel rushed while going solar, asking your installer for some time to make your decision will quickly show whether or not they are acting in your best interest or are simply out to get your money.
+In a high-pressure sales scenario, you may start to feel a solar installation company is pushing you to sign a contract right there, right now.
+If you feel rushed, asking for some time to make your decision will quickly show whether or not the company is acting in your best interest or is simply out to get your money.

 See what solar can do for you: